mlswg/mls-protocol/draft-ietf-mls-protocol.md

 prevent denial of service attacks.
 Since an InitKey is needed to add a client to a new group, an attacker could prevent a client being added to new groups by exhausting all available InitKeys.

+## Group Fragmentation by Malicious Insiders

+It is possible for a malicious member of a group to "fragment" the group by crafting an invalid UpdatePath.
+Recall that an UpdatePath encrypts a sequence of path secrets to different subtrees of the group's ratchet trees.
+These path secrets should be derived in a sequence as described in
+{{ratchet-tree-evolution}}, but the UpdatePath syntax allows the sender to encrypt arbitrary, unrelated secrets.
+The syntax also does not guarantee that the encrypted path secret encrypted for a given node corresponds to the public key provided for that node.

+Both of these types of corruption will cause processing of a Commit to fail for some members of the group.
+If the public key for a node does not match the path secret, then the members that decrypt that path secret will reject the commit based on this mismatch.
+If the path secret sequence is incorrect at some point, then members that can decrypt nodes before that point will compute a different public key for the mismatched node than the one in the UpdatePath, which also causes the Commit to fail.
+Applications SHOULD provide mechanisms for failed commits to be reported, so that group members who were not able to recognize the error themselves can reject the commit and roll back to a previous state if necessary.

+Even with such an error reporting mechanism in place, however, it is still possible for members to get locked out of the group by a malformed commit.
+Since malformed Commits can only be recognized by certain members of the group, in an asynchronous application, it may be the case that all members that could detect a fault in a Commit are offline.
+In such a case, the Commit will be accepted by the group, and the resulting state possibly used as the basis for further Commits.
+When the affected members come back online, they will reject the first commit, and thus be unable to catch up with the group.

+Applications can address this risk by requiring certain members of the group to acknowledge successful processing of a Commit before the group regards the Commit as accepted.
+The minimum set of acknowledgements necessary to verify that a Commit is well-formed comprises an acknowledgement from one member per node in the UpdatePath, that is, one member from each subtree rooted in the copath node corresponding to the node in the UpdatePath.

 # IANA Considerations